materialsproject/docs/docs/user-guide/glossary-of-terms.md

 A positive E above hull indicates that this material is unstable with respect to decomposition.
 A zero E above hull indicates that this is the most stable material at its composition.

+## Mechanics
+**Elastic Tensor:**
+The elastic tensor $C$ describes the response of a crystalline material to mechanical stress.
+Specifically, it relates the stress tensor $S$ to the strain tensor $E$.

+**Bulk, Shear, and Young's Moduli:**
+The bulk modulus $K$ describes the response of a material to compression.
+The shear modulus $G$ describes the response of a material to shear stress.
+Young's modulus $E$ relates uniaxial strain to stress in the same direction.
+All three are scalars with units of pressure.

+For isotropic materials, these three moduli fully describe the linear elastic reponse, and are related to each other by the Poisson ratio $\nu$: $2G(1+\nu)=E=3K(1-2\nu)$.
+For anisotropic materials (most crystals), the full elastic tensor $C$ is required because the stress-strain ratio is dependent on the direction of the stress and strain.

+**Poisson Ratio:**
+The Poisson ratio $\nu$ is the negative of the ratio of tranvserse strain to axial strain under uniaxial stress.

+**Voigt-Reuss-Hill Average Bulk and Shear Moduli:**
+The Voigt-Reuss-Hill (VRH) moduli describe a polycrystalline material's approximate average responses to stress.
+See the [Elasticity calculations](/methodology/elasticity) page for details on how these moduli are constructed.

+## Data Science and Machine/Statistical Learning

+**Cross validation**:
+Cross validation is a method for testing the accuracy of a machine learning model by setting aside part of the available data as a validation set, training the model on the remaining data, and comparing the predicted values for the validation set to the known values.
+[Cross Validation Wikipedia article](https://en.wikipedia.org/wiki/Cross-validation_(statistics))

+**Gradient Boosting**:
+Gradient boosting is a machine learning method in which weak learner models are repeatedly fit to the residual (errors) of the existing model in order to improve it.
+[Gradient Boosting Wikipedia article](https://en.wikipedia.org/wiki/Gradient_boosting)

+**Local Polynomial Regression**:
+In local polynomial regression, polynomial curves are fit to subsets of the data in proximity to specific points.
+Predictions are made by combining these curves weighted by how close the test sample is to each local regression's center.
+[Local Regression Wikipedia article](https://en.wikipedia.org/wiki/Local_regression)

 ## Authors
 * Handong Ling
 * Oxana Andriuc